Welcome to this tutorial for graduate students on writing a literature review, brought to you by the Allyn & Betty Taylor Library.

 Another method to consider that works well for a lot of students is to keep what’s called a ‘synthesis matrix.’
 This simple table can be created in Excel or Word or any similar software, with one column for each article you read.
 As you’re reading your first article, start to note some of the key points or themes you’re finding, including the page number, so you can easily cite it later on.
 When you move on to the second article, continue to note how each new article addresses these main points or themes.
 When you’re done, you’ll have a helpful table that will keep you organized, and you can write your literature review according to the themes you’ve identified.

 “Over the years, I have advised many graduate students and helped them with their literature reviews.
 For a successful review, you need to show how the literature is related to your actual project.
 The review should include a critical analysis of approaches used by other researchers.
 You should make connections between articles you have read; this will help you organize your thoughts and research.
 Grouping these connections together by theme will also help to avoid a review that just summarizes each article individually.
-Remember that citations are still needed to support the connecting ideas.“
+And remember that citations are still needed to support the connecting ideas.“

 If you’d like to see a sample literature review for a thesis or dissertation, ask your advisor or colleagues, or use one of the library’s theses databases to find examples from Western and other universities.
 The library also has print copies that you can sign out.